Measuring the Infinite: Interpolation Theory, Lorentz Spaces, and Dispersive PDEs: Application to Quantum Dispersion and the Schrödinger Equation

-\textit{Analytic Motivation:} The heat equation is characterized by diffusion---a strictly dissipative process where energy spreads and gradients smooth out into flat equilibrium.\textsuperscript{2} But what occurs when the physical evolution is entirely dispersive rather than dissipative?
-We turn our analytical framework toward the free Schrödinger equation.
-Unlike thermal systems, quantum wave packets do not merely ``smooth out''; their evolution is characterized by high-frequency wave components traveling at strictly faster phase velocities than low-frequency components.\textsuperscript{3} Over time, this differential velocity causes the localized wave packet to rip itself apart, stretching and unraveling across the spatial domain---a phenomenon known as dispersion.\textsuperscript{3} Because the Schrödinger equation lacks the immediate, dissipative damping of the heat equation, bounding its operators requires a profoundly different application of interpolation theory.
+Unlike thermal systems, quantum wave packets do not merely ``smooth out''; their evolution is characterized by high-frequency wave components traveling at strictly faster phase velocities than low-frequency components \cite{TaoBook}.
+Over time, this differential velocity causes the localized wave packet to unravel across the spatial domain---a phenomenon known as dispersion \cite{TaoBook}.